lukasroegner/homebridge-nello/README.md

 This plugin uses the HTTP API of nello.io for the following features:

-* Nello Authentication: logs the user in with the specified client ID & secret
+* Nello Authentication: Retrieves a token using the specified client ID & secret
 * Nello Public API: see all methods in [APIClient](https://github.com/lukasroegner/homebridge-nello/blob/master/src/lib/APIClient.ts)

 Others